2017 NFL Mock Draft

 Concussions are a concern, as Walker sustained at least two within the span of 12 months at Oklahoma, the latter of which essentially ended his college career.
 This earned him the scorn of Sooners defensive coordinator Mike Stoops for "quitting" on the team.
 That sure sounds funny coming from a guy making $900,000 a year as an assistant talking about an elite athlete who was being compensated with only a scholarship.

-A coin flip will determine whether the #14 pick belongs to the Colts or the Eagles (via Minnesota).
+A coin flip will determine whether the #14 pick belongs to the Colts or the Eagles (via Minnesota in the Sam Bradford trade).

 14b.
 Philadelphia Eagles (from Minnesota) - Mike Williams, WR, Clemson (6'3" 220) *